Feri3264/QueryGen/README.md

 ## 2. Features
 - **LLM is isolated from the actual DB** → It only receives metadata.
-- **Supports SQL Server** → Connect using a custom connection string.
+- **Supports SQL Server And PostgreSQL** → Connect using a custom connection string.
 - **Session-based architecture** → Each database is managed in a separate session.
 - **JWT Authentication** → Secure endpoints with access and refresh tokens.
 - **Clean Architecture + CQRS** → Highly maintainable and testable.
-- **Switchable LLM Providers** → Currently using an external API but can switch to local models.
+- **Switchable LLM Providers** → using an external API like OpenRouter or can switch to local models.
 - **Regex-based Query Extraction & Validation** → Ensures query correctness.
 - **Preview Query** → Before executing on the actual database, QueryGen allows users to preview the generated SQL query, ensuring full control and safety.